Category: Uncategorised

 The Surf Lifesaving and Open Water Hall of Fame Member shares the highs, the heartbreaks, and the hunger that drove him across three world-class sporting careers.
 He’s a proud husband, father of three, and arguably one of the most versatile and accomplished athletes Australia has ever produced.

-• Ep: 53 The Quiet Achiever – Premiership Winning Coach John Strange
+• Ep: 53 The Quiet Achiever – Sydney Roosters Premiership Winning Coach John Strange

-Ep: 53 The Quiet Achiever – Premiership Winning Coach John Strange
+Ep: 53 The Quiet Achiever – Sydney Roosters Premiership Winning Coach John Strange

 Is John Strange the most underrated coach in Australian sport?
 With two NRLW premierships and a Dally M Coach of the Year award to his name, the Sydney Roosters NRLW coach has proven himself as a game-changer in women’s rugby league.